oxwhirl/smacv2/README.md

   - Please take a close look at the existing maps to understand the basics that we use (e.g. Triggers, Units, etc),
   - We make use of special RL units which never automatically start attacking the enemy.
 [Here](https://docs.google.com/document/d/1BfAM_AtZWBRhUiOBcMkb_uK4DAZW3CpvO79-vnEOKxA/edit?usp=sharing) is the step-by-step guide on how to create new RL units based on existing SC2 units,
 - Add the map information in [smac_maps.py](https://github.com/oxwhirl/smac/blob/master/smac/env/starcraft2/maps/smac_maps.py),
 - The newly designed RL units have new ids which need to be handled in [starcraft2.py](https://github.com/oxwhirl/smac/blob/master/smac/env/starcraft2/starcraft2.py).
-Specifically, for heterogenious maps containing more than one unit types, one needs to manually set the unit ids in the `_init_ally_unit_types()` function.

 ## Testing SMAC